Ashot Hovhannisian: Soviet period

 After the Sovietization of Armenia, Hovhannisian was appointed Minister of Education.
 In that position, he declared Armenian the official language of Soviet Armenia, fought illiteracy, established a government-run publishing house and Cultural-Educational Institute, organized Yerevan State University, Cultural-Historical Institute, Revolutionary Museum of Yerevan.
 With Alexander Miasnikian, he persuaded prominent Armenian men of sciences and arts from abroad to move to Soviet Armenia.
 Under Hovhannisian, the ministry of education confiscated the properties of the Armenian Church in December 1920, including the museums, library and publishing house of the Echmiadzin.
 He taught Leninism at Yerevan State University between 1921 and 1927.

 In January 1922 he was elected first secretary of the Communist Party of Armenia and remained in that position until July 1927.
 He oversaw the reconstruction of the Armenian economy, promoted education and science, agriculture and industry.
 He was dismissed for "his underestimation of the dangers of Trotskyism and specifism (independent Marxism)."

-In July 1927 he moved to Leningrad, where he worked at the State Public Library (now National Library of Russia) for a year, then was invited to work in Moscow, at the Marxism-Leninism Institute in 1928–31.
-Between 1931 and 1934 he was vice-director of the Institute of Nationalities of the USSR and in 1934–35 at the State Academy of Material Culture History as head of the Moscow branch and in 1935–37 worked as vice-director of the USSR Institute of History.
+In July 1927 he moved to Leningrad, where he worked at the State Public Library (now National Library of Russia) for a year, then was invited to work in Moscow, at the Marx–Engels–Lenin Institute in 1928–31.
+Between 1931 and 1934 he was vice-director of the Institute of Nationalities of the USSR and in 1934–35 at the State Academy for the History of Material Culture as head of the Moscow branch and in 1935–37 worked as vice-director of the USSR Institute of History.

 During the Great Purge under Stalin, Hovhannisian was fired from his job in July 1937, then aged 50, and arrested on trumped-up charges.
 He was jailed first in Moscow and Yerevan, then was exiled to the Komi Republic, then to Yangiyoʻl in Uzbekistan.
 He was permitted to return to Armenia in 1943 with the condition not to live in Yerevan.
-Consequently, he resided in Kirovakan (now Vanadzor) and was allowed to work at the institutes of history and literature of the Armenian Academy of Sciences remotely, between 1943 to 1954.
+Consequently, he resided in Kirovakan (now Vanadzor) and was allowed to work at the institutes of history and literature of the Academy of Sciences of the Armenian SSR remotely, between 1943 and 1954.

-Beginning in 1954, he worked at the Institute of History of the Armenian Academy as a senior researcher and headed the new history department from 1961.
-In 1955 he defended his doctoral thesis and in 1960 was elected a full member (academician) of the Armenian Academy.
+After appealing to Anastas Mikoyan, Hovhannisian was fully rehabilitated on August 11, 1954.
+That same year, he began work at the Institute of History of the Armenian Academy of Sciences as a senior researcher and headed the new history department from 1961.
+In 1955, he defended his doctoral thesis and in 1960, he was elected a full member (academician) of the Armenian Academy.
 Hovhannisian died in Yerevan on June 30, 1972.